heyjianjing/eliu_summer_2024/README.md

-# Introductory machine learning for Elizabeth Liu for Elizabeth Liu, summer 2024
+# Introductory machine learning for Elizabeth Liu, summer 2024

 From linear regression to Bayesian kernel regression
 * Focus on weight-space view, numerical approach (to the extent possible), NumPy and Matplotlib